tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-4.md

       nonzero error, and there will be a tradeoff between the prediction error and the tube’s flatness
       <img src="./img/4/12.png" alt="alt text" width="500" height="300"></br>

-* In the degenerate case ε50 the algorithm simply performs least- absolute-error regression under the coefficient size constraint, and all training instances become support vectors.
+* In the degenerate case ε50 the algorithm simply performs least-absolute-error regression under the coefficient size constraint, and all training instances become support vectors.
     * Conversely, if ε is large enough that the tube can enclose all the data, the error becomes zero, there is no tradeoff to make, and the algorithm outputs the flattest tube that encloses the data irrespective of the value of